 For the present analysis, a subset of the original TDHS-MIS dataset was abstracted using the following criteria: women of reproductive age (15-49 years) who gave birth within the year preceding the survey.
 The individual recodes (TZIR7BFL) file was used.
 The final sample size for this analysis resulted into 2,286 women.
 We then dropped unnecessary variables to this study from the data file.

-Through a literature review, a conceptual framework was developed to guide the data review.
-The conceptual framework defined the primary independent variables (socio-demographic and obstetric characteristics of a woman), the intermediate variable (antenatal services utilization, coded 1 for adequate antenatal services utilization [four or more antenatal care visits] and coded 0 for inadequate antenatal services utilization [less than four antenatal care visits]), and the original outcome variable (place of delivery, later dichotomized into a dummy variable coded 1 if a woman delivered outside of a health facility, such as home or TBA premises, and 0 if she delivered at health facility).
+Through a literature review, the conceptual framework was developed to guide the review.
+The conceptual framework had primary independent variables (socio-demographic and obstetric characteristics of a woman); the intermediate variable which was the antenatal services utilization (coded 1 for adequate antenatal services utilization [four or more antenatal care visits] and 0 for inadequate antenatal services utilization [less than four antenatal care visits]);and the original outcome variable which was place of delivery and later dichotomized into a dummy variable coded as 1 if a woman delivered at home (out of health facility such as home or TBA premises) and 0 if a woman delivered at health facility.

 Data were analyzed using Statistical Package for Social Sciences (IBM SPSS version 20).
-Data analysis started by describing all study variables using frequencies and percentages.
-We then assessed the association between dependent variables and independent variables using the chi-squared test, and finally, we performed binary logistic regression analysis (univariate and multivariate) to determine significant predictors of the choice of place of delivery.
-All analyses were based on a 5% level of significance.
+Data analysis started by describing all study variables using frequencies and percentages, we then assessed the association between a dependent variable and independent variables using the chi-squared test, and finally, we performed binary logistic regression analysis (univariate and multivariable) to determine significant predictors of the choice of home childbirth over facility childbirth.
+All analyses were based at a 5% level of significance.